Gen3Sec/gen3sec.github.io/_posts/3001-01-20-works-current.md

 #### Achievements

-- Implementation of governance, inluding policies and standards
+- Implementation of governance, inluding policies, and standards
-- Security awareness training and culture development
+- Security awareness training, ambassador program creation, and culture development
 - Cost-effective approach and design 3-year-roadmap
 - Improved security posture while enabling business
 - Education of Senior Leadership and Board
+- Built relationships with key business leaders for collaboration and support

 #### Summary